 It is not always a mistake to make a quick decision, but when we draw a conclusion without taking the trouble to acquire enough of the relevant evidence, our reasoning commits the fallacy of jumping to conclusions, provided there was sufficient time to acquire and assess that extra evidence, and provided that the extra effort it takes to get the evidence isn’t prohibitive.

 This car is really cheap.
 I’ll buy it.

 Hold on.
-Before concluding that you should buy it, you ought to have someone check its operating condition, or else you should make sure you get a guarantee about the car’s being in working order.
-And, if you stop to think about it, there may be other factors you should consider before making the purchase, such as size, appearance, and gas usage.
+Before concluding that you should buy it, ask yourself whether you need to buy another car and, if so, whether you should lease or rent or just borrow a car when you need to travel by car.
+If you do need to buy a car, you ought to have someone check its operating condition, or else you should make sure you get a guarantee about the car’s being in working order.
+And, if you stop to think about it, there may be other factors you should consider before making the purchase, such as its age, size, appearance, and mileage.

 Lack of Proportion

 The Fallacy of Lack of Proportion occurs either by exaggerating or downplaying or simply not noticing a point that is a crucial step in a piece of reasoning.
 You exaggerate when you make a mountain out of a molehill.
 You downplay when you suppress relevant evidence.
 The Genetic Fallacy blows the genesis of an idea out of proportion.